lfportto/dashboard-exportacoes-brasil/README_English.md

-# 📦 Mapping Brazilian Exports (2022 - 2025)
+# 📦 Brazilian Export Mapping (2022 - 2025)

 📄 [Versão em português](README.md)

 ## Description
 This project focuses on analyzing Brazilian exports from 2022 to 2025, based on public data provided by the federal government.
-Using a combination of tools like MySQL, Python, and Power BI, solutions were developed for importing, modeling, and interactively visualizing the data, with a focus on logistical and commercial insights.
+Using a combination of tools such as MySQL, Python, and Power BI, the solutions were developed for importing, modeling, and interactively visualizing the data, with a focus on logistical and commercial insights.

 ## Objective
 Analyze the behavior of Brazilian exports by answering the following key questions: